 Learners could investigate other possible numbers of legs of a group of Zios and Zepts.
 Perhaps some can be done in more than one way.
 How many ways can be found for each target number?
 The investigations can go on and on!

-problem first which involves lower totals.
+problem first which involves just multiples of 2 and 5, and lower totals.